Hawthorne season 2: Production

 Masius will continue on as executive producer in the second season.
 In September 2009, Glen Mazzara was named showrunner for the program's second season.
 Masius decided to name Mazzara as showrunner for the second season, citing a desire to focus more on writing.
-Pinkett Smith hopes to cast her nine-year-old daughter Willow as a character in the show's second season.
+Pinkett Smith hoped to cast her nine-year-old daughter Willow as a character in the show's second season.